In this brief guide, we will look at some Mirtazapine success stories.

 The sedative effect of mirtazapine may last about 16 hours or so, because that is the half life of the drug, meaning that is how long it takes for half the drug to leave your system.

-Mirtazapine at 45 mg daily may also lead to insomnia when given at bedtime and the medication is at the maximum level in the plasma part of the blood after 90 minutes of taking an oral dose.
+Mirtazapine at 45 mg daily may also lead to insomnia when given at bedtime and the medication is at the maximum level in the plasma part of the blood after 90 minutes of taking a dose through the mouth.

 How long does mirtazapine 30 mg take to work?